Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 5

+* Move the TV next to the bed so that you can immediately check it upon waking up.
 * From here on out, check the TV every single day to reveal the current day's luck.
 * Harvest the Parsnips and make a note of how many you harvested.
 * (Do not claim the reward for the parsnip quest, since we want to stay at 0 gold.)